codedoctor/hapi-routes-tenants-setup/README.md

 * a default oauth app + client
 * tokens for your users

-Basically, this allows you to bootstrap an installation using the codedoctor libraries.
+Basically, this allows you to bootstrap an installation using the codedoctor libraries by providing a /tenants/setup endpoint that you can post to.

 Take a look at the [samples/sample.json](https://github.com/codedoctor/hapi-routes-tenants-setup/blob/master/samples/sample.json) file, which contains the typical sample data.
 Both tenantId and clientId are optional.
 The file [samples/result.json](https://github.com/codedoctor/hapi-routes-tenants-setup/blob/master/samples/result.json) shows you the result of posting the sample.json file.